I need Full Stack:

 When DaaS is perfect for startups, on-premises VDI can be a better option for companies that have already heavily invested in their data centers.

-3. Which vendor offers a more suitable solution?
+Which vendor offers a more suitable solution?

-How to Set Up VDI?
+How to set up VDI?

+When you have a VDI implementation plan, you can stick to the guide on how to set up virtual desktops for your VDI use cases.
 Setting up Virtual Desktop Infrastructure (VDI) involves creating a virtualized environment where desktop operating systems are hosted and managed on a central server or cloud infrastructure.

 Below are the general steps* to set up an on-premises or cloud VDI environment.

-* 🏠 — only for on-prem VDI, ☁️ — only for cloud desktops
+* 🏠— only for on-prem VDI, ☁️— only for cloud desktops

 VDI Installation